BTA Charts

 Legend

 Under Legend, toggle the legend on or off and set its position (top, bottom, left, right).
-The legend labels correspond to the Source node values by default.
+The legend labels correspond to the node values.

 Labels